 Use Situations: Presumptive sero-diagnosis of HEV infection in unvaccinated turkey flocks:

-Collect 30 or more serum samples from clinically affected (acute phase) flocks and assay with the ProFlok HEV ELISA kit.
+Collect 30 or more serum samples from clinically affected (acute phase) flocks and assay with the ProFlok HEV Ab kit.
 Re-bleed clinically affected flocks 14 to 21 days after first serum collection (convalescent phase).

 Compare the acute and convalescent serum sample results.
 An increase of three ELISA titer groups or greater between the acute and convalescent phases, is suggestive of HEV infection.